manjingero/ARPcastle/README.md

 # ARPcastle
-ARP poisoning tool with python 3 only.
+NMAP-based ARP poisoning tool with python 3 only.